 In fact, I had never actually heard of Oia.
 I had seen images of white-washed houses, marble-paved alleyways and blue domed churches, many, many times before, not realising that most of these beguiling images were probably taken in just this one village.
-While there are many lovely places on Santorini, none of them are quite like Oia.
+While there are many lovely places on Santorini, none of them is quite like Oia.
 And it is for this reason that it is packed full of tourists, even in October when I recently visited.

 I have yearned to go there, to see it for myself, walk along those marble pavements and of course, photograph it for so long.

 And when I finally made it to the island of Santorini and the village of Oia, it didn’t disappoint me, despite the crowds that kept getting in the way of my viewfinder and no doubt, I in theirs.
 I loved it.

 Bright, white and brazenly luxuriant, in the still sizzling, October sunshine.
 Oia shouts for attention.
 The iconic image of Santorini.
 If you want to stay in Oia it really is overpriced and there are many lovely villages to pick from beyond Oia.
 Each one has its own charm and a smaller price tag so well worth considering when you are deciding where to stay in Santorini.

 And just look at that view…

 Oia.
 Beautiful without doubt.
 But is it the real Santorini?